liviobellini/KaitMenu/README.md

 ## 📕 User guide
 Open BasicDemo.ino in the examples folder to learn how to use the library.
 Enjoy!😎

+## ⚙️ Requirements

+Arduino compatible board
+I2C LCD based on HD44780 + PCF8574 or compatible
+Wire and hd44780 library installed

+## 👤 Author

+Developed by Livio Bellini
+Inspiration: Kaitlin Trujillo - "Your soul is in my heart".❤️

+## ⭐ Support the project

+Leave a star ⭐ on GitHub if you find KaitMenu useful!

+## 📸 Images

 ![Screenshot menu](docs/img/0.jpg)
 ![Screenshot menu](docs/img/1.jpg)
 ![Screenshot menu](docs/img/2.jpg)
 ![Screenshot menu](docs/img/inside0.1.jpg)
 ![Screenshot menu](docs/img/inside2.jpg)